pingcap/docs-cn/tikv-configuration-file.md

 + The number of keys in the newly split Region.
 This value is an estimate.
 + Default value: `960000`

+### `consistency-check-method`

++ Specifies the method of data consistency check
++ For the consistency check of MVCC data, set the value to `"mvcc"`.
+For the consistency check of raw data, set the value to `"raw"`.
++ Default value: `"mvcc"`

+## coprocessor-v2

+### `coprocessor-plugin-directory`

++ The path of the directory where compiled coprocessor plugins are located.
+Plugins in this directory are automatically loaded by TiKV.
++ If this configuration item is not set, the coprocessor plugin is disabled.
++ Default value: `"./coprocessors"`

 ### `enable-region-bucket` <span class="version-mark">New in v6.1.0</span>

 + Determines whether to divide a Region into smaller ranges called buckets.
 The bucket is used as the unit of the concurrent query to improve the scan concurrency.
 For more about the design of the bucket, refer to [Dynamic size Region](https://github.com/tikv/rfcs/blob/master/text/0082-dynamic-size-region.md).